What is a PMI Payment on a New York City Mortgage?

 Once you find out how much PMI you need to pay, you would multiply that amount by the amount still owed to the mortgage company to find your yearly PMI rate.

-For example, say you calculated that you would need to pay .0075 percent PMI.
+For example, say you calculated that you must pay .0075 percent PMI.

-You would multiply that by the amount owed in mortgage (in this case it’s $400,000), and you end up with your yearly rate of $3,000.
+You would multiply that by the amount owed in the mortgage (in this case, it’s $400,000), and you end up with your yearly rate of $3,000.

-You can easily divide $3,000 by 12 to figure out what your monthly PMI amount would be $250 per month.
+You can easily divide $3,000 by 12 to determine your monthly PMI amount of $250 per month.

 How to Avoid PMI